Insood/8080/README.md

 6) #ebiten on gopher.slack.com

 To do:
-1) Make working sound
-2) GopherJS-ify the game so that it can be played online
+1) GopherJS-ify the game so that it can be played online

+Known Issues:
+1) UFO sound does not play correctly (wontfix)
+2) Some of the sounds are not implemented - extra ship, cocktail mode (wontfix)